Skip to main content

 MCP Server

 LocalGPT Gen can run as an MCP (Model Context Protocol) server, exposing gen tools and core LocalGPT tools over stdio.
-This lets external AI coding assistants — Claude CLI, Gemini CLI, Codex CLI, and MCP-compatible editors like VS Code and Zed — drive the Bevy 3D window directly, with full access to LocalGPT's memory system.
+This lets desktop AI apps — Claude Desktop, Codex Desktop — and MCP-compatible editors like VS Code, Zed, and Cursor drive the Bevy 3D window directly, with full access to LocalGPT's memory system.

 Why MCP?

 When using LocalGPT Gen in its default interactive mode, the built-in LLM agent calls gen tools directly inside the same process.
-But if you want to use a different AI backend — Claude CLI, Gemini CLI, Codex, or an editor's built-in AI — those tools aren't accessible because they run in separate processes.
+But if you want to use a different AI backend — Claude Desktop, Codex Desktop, or an editor's built-in AI — those tools aren't accessible because they run in separate processes.

 MCP solves this.
 It's a standard protocol that these tools already support.
 By running localgpt-gen mcp-server, the Bevy window opens and all gen tools become available to any MCP client over stdio.
 The AI backend becomes the orchestrator — it manages the conversation, calls tools, and drives the scene building.